Follow your policy to get the best credentialing results

 Before beginning any complex process, it is imperative to have a blueprint for that process in place.
 Such a blueprint for credentialing allows the process to be both efficient and consistent.
 Making up a process as you go along takes a lot of time and effort, and runs the risk of appearing to be arbitrary.
 Having the proper policies in place both makes the process much easier and saves time because all participants follow the same method.

-Although it sounds like a statement of the obvious, do not to proceed with ad hoc actions in the absence of a policy.
+Although it sounds obvious, do not proceed with ad hoc actions in the absence of a policy.

 Consider: If an acupuncturist approaches the medical staff wanting to apply for privileges at a hospital, but the hospital has never credentialed an acupuncturist and has no policy or criteria for doing so, what should the medical staff do?
 There are two possible responses: